philipturner/molecular-renderer/Documentation/Overview.md

 - Highly efficient density functional theory code for simulating mechanosynthesis (ab initio MD)
   - More accurate than ReaxFF
   - More detailed explanation: https://github.com/philipturner/density-functional-theory
+  - Eventually, GFN-xTB or GFN-FF for timesteps where a reaction does not occur
 - Electron probability density renderer, looking like [this](https://en.wikipedia.org/wiki/Atomic_orbital#/media/File:Atomic-orbital-clouds_spdf_m0.png).
   - Very likely this can be written in OpenCL for non-Apple platforms with little effort, unlike the ray tracer
 - Domain-specific language for designing crystolecules.